torkar/affective_states/README.md

 # Replication package for the manuscript *Measuring affective states from technical debt*

 * All artifacts used for the experiment can be found in `artifacts/`.
 In `artifacts/README.md` you find more information about the content.
 * For replication please have a look in `docs/`, in particular `docs/index.Rmd` should be of interest.
 It's written in `RMarkdown` so fire up `RStudio` and have a look.
-Note, however, that one needs to install quite a lot of packages (in particular [rstan](https://mc-stan.org/users/interfaces/rstan) and [brms](https://github.com/paul-buerkner/brms) are needed), so we recommed you to use the `Docker` image instead (see below).
+Note, however, that one needs to install quite a lot of packages (in particular [rstan](https://mc-stan.org/users/interfaces/rstan) and [brms](https://github.com/paul-buerkner/brms) are needed), so we recommend you to use the `Docker` image instead (see below).
 * The data collected from the experiment can be found in `data/`.
 * `analysis.R` is the original script.